esoreq/Day_one/_episodes/04-week.md

     return df,columns_2_drop
 ```

-## Combine evrything in the top function
+## Combine everything in the top function
 - We assume that an intermediate raw file exists, even though this function can be applied to data files rather than paths.
 - The file is then loaded using the *load_pickle()* method
 - Then, for each dataset contained within the dictionary, it drops the columns that are missing